Canadian mining in Latin America and the Caribbean: Cultural concerns

 Traditional production methods are often destroyed, and in regions such as Chile, areas with mining activities have the greatest unemployment and poverty rates in the country.
 Colombian gold mining trends show that when there is an increase in jobs available to the local community, there are higher rates of child labor and lower rates of school attendance.
 This is an example of an important concept of extractive industries; the curse of natural resources.
 This concept is an economic construct that postulates that countries rich in oil or minerals are doomed to poor economic environments.
 Some suggest that resources also innately hinder standards of living and economic performance.
 Resource extraction creates a trade balance incredibly dependent on the exportation of goods, so the entire economy and livelihood of the country is at the hands of international valuation of the resource.
 Oftentimes during resource booms, like in the case of Colombia, the economic gain is allocated to expand domestic consumption.
 Little of the financial gain is used for investment into public interest and infrastructures that prioritize social needs of the country.

 One study looks at an open pit mine in Yancocha, Peru, through a shift in policy that required the mine to increase local employees.
 The increase in jobs for Yanchoca correlated to an increase in price of living, housing, and food.
 Further, the effects of the increased jobs didn't reach so close as neighboring communities economically.
 The instability of government aspires from the impact of resource booms on government, social conflict, and corruption.
 Gold is a fixed resource, which discourages people from employing time and money towards their, or their children's, education, because there is a clock on the resources.
 In countries rich in resources, there is often a decline in other industry sectors such as agriculture and manufacturing, which places countries at a development disadvantage.
-It is important to note also that mining in comparison to other industry sectors does not require as many employees- it carries a relatively low labor demand.
+Mining in comparison to other industry sectors does not require as many employees; it carries a relatively low labor demand.